 Spatial and temporal background (baseline) water quality data within the vicinity of the Project have been collected since 2011 (Appendix 2-K, 2011 to 2020 Baseline Water Quality Report).
 The baseline surface water quality program collected samples from streams and lakes that could potentially be affected by the Project (e.g., Davidson Creek, Creek 661, Turtle Creek, Chedakuz Creek, Tatelkuz Lake) in addition to reference locations (Figure 3.1-1).
+Water quality site names have been updated since completion of baseline sampling to reflect the creek/lake name (Attachment D).

 Sampling frequency in lakes and streams has ranged from quarterly to monthly, with some additional targeted sampling weekly (weekly samples for five weeks) during freshet (May/June) and summer low flow (August/September).
 Baseline characterization has also been completed for the purpose of the Yinka Dene 'Uza'hné Surface Water Management Policy (Nadleh Whut'en and Stellat'en 2016a) to provide the foundation for monitoring of potential attainment sites in Tatelkuz Lake, Davidson Creek and Chedakuz Creek.
-Monthly with weekly (5-in-30-day) sampling in May/June and August/September were carried out at potential YDWL attainment sites beginning in 2019 and continued in 2021 to meet the requirements in the YDWL.

-As part of data analysis (Appendix 2-K, 2011 to 2020 Baseline Water Quality Report), water concentrations of parameters were compared to BC (BC ENV 2019a, 2021) or federal (CCME 2021a) water WQG-AL with the results summarized below.
+Monthly with weekly (5-in-30-day) sampling in May/June and August/September were carried out at potential YDWL attainment sites beginning in 2019 and continued in 2021 and 2022 to meet the requirements in the YDWL (Appendix 2-K, 2011 to 2020 Baseline Water Quality Report).
+Baseline water quality was compared to 2020 BC (BC ENV 2019a, 2020b) or 2020 federal (CCME 2020) water WQG-AL (provided in Attachment E) with the results summarized below.